KDAF: Nexstar ownership

 Sinclair Broadcast Group entered into an agreement to acquire Tribune Media on May 8, 2017, for $3.9 billion, plus the assumption of $2.7 billion in Tribune debt.
 While Sinclair had initially intended on retaining KDAF, Cunningham Broadcasting—a partner licensee with family ties to Sinclair executive chairman David D. Smith—offered to purchase KDAF for $60 million, with Sinclair filing a shared services agreement (SSA) to operate the station.
 This proposed divestiture was one of several that attracted the scrutiny of FCC chairman Ajit Pai, prompting Sinclair to abandon the Cunningham deal in favor of finding a third party for KDAF.
 The FCC voted to send the entire merger before an evidentiary review hearing, and Pai publicly rejected it.
 Tribune Media terminated the merger proposal outright on August 9, 2018, filing a breach of contract lawsuit against Sinclair in the process.

 Following the Sinclair deal's collapse, Nexstar Media Group—based in the Dallas suburb of Irving—announced their purchase of Tribune Media on December 3, 2018, for $6.4 billion in cash and debt.
 The sale was completed on September 19, 2019.

 Local programming

 On March 13, 2019, the station began a partnership with Urban One, where the morning show from radio station KBFB (97.9 FM), Veda Loca in the Morning, was simulcast on KDAF from 6 to 8 am.
 During that time, it was known on-air as The Beat on 33.
 The partnership quietly ended on January 3, 2020, when Veda Loca in the Morning itself was canceled.

 On June 1, 2020, the station premiered a daily morning talk show at 10 am called Morning After, which is based on the video podcast of the same name.
 The show is hosted by Ron Corning and Jenny Anchondo.

 Currently, the only local news on channel 33 is in the form of 30-second news inserts, introduced in April 2020.

-Technical information
+In January 2025, the Texas Rangers announced that as part of a new broadcast deal that would create the Rangers Sports Network, 15 regular-season games would air on KDAF on Friday nights and be syndicated on over-the-air stations across the Rangers' broadcast footprint.

-Subchannels
+Technical information and subchannels

-The station's digital signal is multiplexed:
+KDAF's transmitter is located in Cedar Hill, Texas.
+The station's signal is multiplexed: